seontechnologies/seon-ios-sdk-public/README.md

 [[SEONFingerprint sharedManager]
    getFingerprintBase64:^(NSString *seonFingerprint, NSError *error) {
       if (error == nil){
         //set seonFingerprint as the value for the session
         //property of your Fraud API request.
       } else{
         // Handle error
       }
   }];

 ```

 # Changelog
+## 5.1.0
+- #### Significantly improved the uniqueness and stability of the `device_hash` property.
+With the current change the value should persist through app reinstalls.
+>Note: This is NOT a breaking change for the `device_hash` property.
+The value only changes for a small subset of devices, where the `device_hash` wasn't unique previously.

+### Bugfixes
+- Fix `system_uptime` to correctly return the elapsed time in seconds since the last cold boot instead of the unix timestamp.
+### Other
+- Internal improvements.
+- Internal changes for upcoming features.
 ## 5.0.0
 ### Important Integration changes